Financial Poise

 Is Your Management Team Ready?

 The sale of a company is a complex process.
-Before embarking on this process and building the outside team of professionals that are capable of leading a successful sale process, a selling company should ask whether its internal operations and management team positions are in order.
+Before embarking on this process and building the outside team of professionals capable of leading a successful sales process, the seller should ask whether its internal operations and management team are in order.

 About Thomas Apperson